Get Latest Updates About Pharmacy Notes, Books and Many More

 D. Muscle, connective and epithelial tissues.

 Answer is C: All organs have capillaries and a blood supply.
 Blood is a connective tissue, and capillaries are made of epithelial tissue; the arterial end of capillaries has a precapillary sphincter which is made of smooth muscle cells.
-All organs are innervated so they contain nervous tissue.
+All organs are innervated so they contain nervous tissue. - What is “deep fascia”?

 A. Connective tissue that surrounds muscle